The Bergen County Job Fair is the best place to be if you want to:

 The County of Bergen can offer your organization a number of resources to help meet your hiring needs.
 Please see the menu of options below.

-The Bergen County Workforce Development Board and the Bergen County One-Stop Career Center’s Business Resource Center can help employers in a variety of ways:
+The Bergen County Workforce Development Board and the Bergen County Job Center’s Business Resource Center can help employers in a variety of ways:

 - Post jobs and search resumes on free online job bank